The HEMCO configuration file¶

 .

-Path and name of the time description file, which is usually named
+Path and name of the HEMCO standalone species description file.
+This

 .